 If you must leave your pet alone in a hotel for a short period of time, these steps will help you and your dog avoid problems:

 - Be sure the hotel’s pet policy allows you to leave pets unattended.
-Note any limitations on the length of time pets may be alone.
+Note any limitations on the length of time pets are allowed to be alone.

 - If available, upgrade to a suite.
-Having a living and bedroom, for example, allows you to settle your dog in the one furthest from the hallway.
-The room in between becomes a buffer, giving your dog space from activity outside your door.
+Having a separate living and bedroom, for example, allows you to settle your dog in the room furthest from the hallway.
+The room between becomes a buffer, giving your dog space from activity outside your door.

 - Keep the time you’re away as short as possible.
 Do what you have to do and get back to your dog as quickly as possible.

-- Bring the things that make your dog comfortable, like his bed or blanket.
-For dogs that are used to sleeping in a crate, consider covering the crate with a blanket from home to help keep him calm.
+- Bring the things that make your dog comfortable, like his bed (Amazon affiliate link) or blanket.
+For dogs that are used to sleeping in a crate (Amazon affiliate link), consider covering the crate with a blanket from home to help keep him calm.

-- Tired dogs create less ruckus.
+- Tired dogs are less boisterous.
 Be sure your dog has a long walk with plenty of opportunities to relieve himself before you go out.

 - Pack something extra-special to keep him busy while he’s alone.
-Whether it’s a tasty chew, a toy stuffed with food, or a dog puzzle that requires work to get the treats out.
-If his mouth is busy, your dog will be less likely to bark!
+Whether it’s a tasty chew, a toy (Amazon affiliate link) stuffed with food, or a dog puzzle (Amazon affiliate link) that requires work to get the treats out.
+If his mouth is busy, he’ll be less likely to bark!

 - Help your dog relax by tuning in a classical music station on the radio or television.
-Or get music specifically composed to reduce anxiety in pets from Through A Dog’s Ear, and leave it playing quietly to cover any noises that might trigger barking.
+Leave it playing quietly to cover any noises that might trigger barking.

 - Stop by the front desk every time you leave your pet to verify that the staff on duty has your cell phone number.
 If you need to turn your ringer off, leave your phone on vibrate so you can always be reached.